Basicprogrammer10/connorcode-writing/other/social-media-privacy.md

 ## Stronger Privacy Laws​

-If we had laws that stopped companies from all this tracking we would be a better society.
+If we had laws that stopped companies from all this tracking we would be a _better society_.
 People would be able to have a private life and not have to worry about companies and the government looking into everything they do.

-For more infomation on privicy respecting servases, check out [Privacy Guides](https://privacyguides.org/).
+For more information on privacy respecting services, check out [Privacy Guides](https://privacyguides.org/).

 [^1]: Application Programming Interface
 [^2]: Software Development Kit